-MindMed US is the Company's main operating subsidiary, through which its three drug development programs are overseen: the Addiction Treatment Program (as described below), the microdose lysergic acid diethylamide (LSD) program (as described below) and its LSD therapy program for anxiety disorders, known as Project Lucy.
-The University Hospital Basel's Liechti Lab (the "UHB Liechti Lab") collaboration with the Company and the Company's other research and development efforts related to psychedelics are now supported through the Company's Swiss subsidiary, MindMed Discover GmbH.
-Additionally, MindMed Pty Ltd. is conducting a Phase 1 study on normal healthy volunteers to determine the safety and tolerability of single ascending doses (SAD) and multiple ascending doses (MAD) of 18-MC for its Addiction Treatment Program.
+MindMed US is the Corporation's main operating subsidiary, through which its drug development programs are overseen: Project Layla (18-MC for indications related to substance use disorders, as described below); Project Flow (LSD for Adult Attention Deficit/Hyperactivity Disorder ("ADHD"), as described below); Project Lucy (LSD for anxiety disorders, as described below); and Project Angie (LSD for pain, as described below).
+The Corporation's collaboration with the University Hospital Basel's Liechti Lab (the "UHB Liechti Lab") and the Corporation's other research and development efforts related to psychedelics are additionally supported through the Corporation's Swiss subsidiary, MindMed Discover GmbH.
+Additionally, MindMed Pty Ltd. is conducting a Phase 1 study in normal healthy volunteers to determine the safety, tolerability and pharmacokinetics of single ascending doses (SAD) and multiple ascending doses (MAD) of 18-MC for as part of Project Layla and its program to develop novel therapies for substance use disorders.